luizhlelis/dotnet-trace-context/README.md

 ## Application architecture

-The purpose is to propagate a message with `traceparent` id throw two api's and one worker usign [W3C trace context](https://www.w3.org/TR/trace-context) standard.
+The purpose is to propagate a message with `traceparent` id throw two api's and one worker using [W3C trace context](https://www.w3.org/TR/trace-context) standard.
 The `first-api` calls the `second-api` by a http call, on the other hand, the `second-api` has an asynchronous communication with the `worker` by a message broker (I chose [rabbitmq](https://www.rabbitmq.com/) for that).
 Furthermore, I chose [zipkin](https://zipkin.io/) as default APM tool, being responsible for get the application traces and build the distributed tracing diagram.

 ![Distributed Trace](doc/w3c-trace-context.png)